Comparing visits to the DMZ from North & South Korea

 Since 1953 the two sides have stared each other out across the JSA, and during that time several incidents and flash points have threatened a return to full scale conflict.

-Both sides have their own official buildings in the JSA; on the north side is Panmon Hall, which had an extra floor added to it to ensure that it was taller than Freedom House, its equivalent on the south of the border.
+Both sides have their own official buildings in the JSA; on the north side is Panmon Hall, which had an extra floor added to it to ensure that it was taller than Freedom House, its equivalent on the South Korean side of the border.

 It’s the many small and absurd details such as this that underlines the surrealism of visiting what is supposed to be one of the most dangerous places in the world.
 As is the fact that visiting the DMZ as a tourist is possible at all.